prudhvid/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting with probabilty 0.3.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving data from 2 tracks.

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

 ####1.
 Solution Design Approach